Kicer86/cpp_restapi/README.md

 }
 ```

-This example accesses The Star Wars API using curl backend
+This example accesses The Star Wars API using curl backend.<br>
 As you can see it is enought to instantiate `cpp_restapi::CurlBackend::Connection` object providing API url and after that request can be made.

 Qt version: